bsmith89/StrainFacts/README.md

 genotypes and their relative abundance across samples directly from metagenotype data.

-A "metagenotype" is a data matrix of counts of how many reads in a shotgun metagenomic sequence library contained each allele at a set of polymorphic sites.
+A "metagenotype" for a particular species in a particular sample is an multidimensional array counting the number of reads (from shotgun metagenomic sequencing, usually) that contained a particular allele at polymorphic sites in that species's genome.
 Metagenotypes from multiple (maybe _many_) samples stacked together form the main input data-type analyzed by StrainFacts.